Resilience through Reconstruction

-Organised by the Middle East – North Africa Writing Center Alliance (MENAWCA) in collaboration with The Student Academic Success Program (SASP), University College, UAEU
+Organised by the Middle East – North Africa Writing Center Alliance (MENAWCA) in collaboration with the Lebanese American University

-MENAWCA’s 6th biennial conference is a platform for teachers, tutors, peer tutors, center directors, and other professionals supporting student writers in the MENA region, to share and explore theoretical and practical perspectives related to themes of transfer and transformation.
+MENAWCA’s 6th biennial conference is a platform for teachers, tutors, peer tutors, center directors, and other professionals supporting student writers in the MENA region, to share and explore theoretical and practical perspectives related to themes of resilience and reconstruction.
 We invite proposals that reflect the conference theme with specific reference to the MENA context.
 Questions to consider include:

-- How can writing centers and writing programs help students transfer writing-related knowledge from one context to another?
-How can we help students use current competencies to navigate new writing contexts?
+- How can writing centers and writing programs help students build writing-related knowledge to suit new writing contexts?

-- To what extent can MENA writing centers transfer theory and practices forged in predominantly English-speaking academic communities into their own multicultural and multilingual contexts?
-How can research inform decisions about the appropriacy of our work?
-How could our practices extend or transform scholarship on writing centers?
+- To what extent can MENA writing centers adapt theory and practices forged in predominantly English-speaking academic communities into their own multicultural and multilingual contexts?
+How can local or regional writing centers survive or maintain resilience with administrative constraints of different institutions and the existing linguistic variety among its student population?
+How could our practices redesign or reshape scholarship on writing centers?

 - Do MENA writing programs and centers prepare students adequately for the diversity of writing tasks they encounter in educational settings and beyond?
 To what extent should writing centers and writing programs re-imagine their objectives and practices in response to the growth of multi-modal composition?